1985 Luton riot: Match events

 Luton started the match, kicking towards the Millwall supporters.
 After only fourteen minutes, the match was halted as the visiting fans began to riot again.
 The referee took both teams off for twenty-five minutes, before bringing them back on to complete the match.
 Brian Stein put Luton ahead on thirty-one minutes, and the home side led by this score at half-time; when Luton continued to lead the match as it entered its final stages, the fear became that the pitch might be invaded once more in order to have the match abandoned and therefore prevent a Millwall defeat.
 Fans attempted to disrupt the match, but extra police managed to keep control.
 Some seats were removed, and one of these was thrown and hit a match steward in the head.
 Luton goalkeeper Les Sealey, who had to stand in front of the Millwall fans during the second half, received a missile to the head, and a knife was also found in the goalmouth after the game.

 Following the final whistle, and a 1–0 victory for Luton, the visiting fans invaded the pitch.
 Both Luton and Millwall players sprinted for the dressing room as fast as they could – one hooligan rushed towards Luton coach Trevor Hartley, and tried to grab him, but Hartley managed to wriggle free and race towards the tunnel after the players.
 The hooligans made for the Bobbers Stand once more, and started to tear seats out as the fences at the front of the stand were forced down.
 The seats ripped from the stand were hurled onto the pitch towards the police, who started to fall back, before regrouping and charging in waves, batons drawn.
 Gradually the police started to win the battle, at which point the hooligans started to take seats from the Main Stand and throw them like "makeshift plastic spears".
 The police were not without casualties – of the 81 people injured, almost half of them were policemen.
-Sergeant Colin Cooke was caught in the centre circle and struck on the head with a concrete block.
+Sergeant Colin Cook was caught in the centre circle and struck on the head with a concrete block.
 He stopped breathing, but PC Phil Evans resuscitated him while being punched, kicked and hit himself by the concrete.

 The carnage continued through the town, as a battle between the mob and the police developed, leaving smashed cars, shops and homes in its wake.
 When the situation was brought back under control, thirty-one men were arrested and taken to Luton Magistrates' Court the following morning.
 The majority of the thirty-one identified themselves as supporters of teams other than Millwall, most notably Chelsea and West Ham United.